hertogp/iptrie/README.md

 IPv4 prefixes (`maxlen: 32`) use a different radix tree as opposed to e.g. IPv6 (`maxlen: 128`).

-Iptrie has a bias towards IPv4 and IPv6 since it uses `Pfx` to convert arguments to a `t:Pfx.t/0` struct.
-So, doing other types of prefixes will require the actual `t:Pfx.t/0` structs as arguments for the various Iptrie functions.
+Iptrie has a bias towards IPv4, IPv6, EUI-48 and EUI-64, since it uses `Pfx` to convert arguments to a `t:Pfx.t/0` struct.
+Other types of prefixes will require the actual `t:Pfx.t/0` structs as arguments for the various Iptrie functions.